Hereditary sensory and autonomic neuropathy: Type 4, Congenital insensitivity to pain with anhidrosis

-Management of Hereditary sensory and autonomic neuropathy Type 4:

-Treatment of manifestations: Treatment is supportive and is best provided by specialists in pediatrics, orthopedics, dentistry, ophthalmology, and dermatology.
-For anhidrosis: Monitoring body temperature helps to institute timely measures to prevent/manage hyperthermia or hypothermia.
-For insensitivity to pain: Modify as much as reasonable a child's activities to prevent injuries.
-Inability to provide proper immobilization as a treatment for orthopedic injuries often delays healing; additionally, bracing and invasive orthopedic procedures increase the risk for infection.
-Methods used to prevent injuries to the lips, buccal mucosa, tongue, and teeth include tooth extraction, and/or filing (smoothing) of the sharp incisal edges of teeth, and/or use of a mouth guard.
-Skin care with moisturizers can help prevent palmar and plantar hyperkeratosis and cracking and secondary risk of infection; neurotrophic keratitis is best treated with routine care for dry eyes, prevention of corneal infection, and daily observation of the ocular surface.
-Interventions for behavioral, developmental and motor delays, as well as educational and social support for school-age children and adolescents, are recommended.

-Prevention of secondary complications: Regular dental examinations and restriction of sweets to prevent dental caries; early treatment of dental caries and periodontal disease to prevent osteomyelitis of the mandible.
-During and following surgical procedures, potential complications to identify and manage promptly include hyper- or hypothermia and inadequate sedation, which may trigger unexpected movement and result in secondary injuries.

 Type 5, Congenital insensitivity to pain with partial anhidrosis

-Hereditary sensory and autonomic neuropathy type V (HSAN5) is a condition that primarily affects the sensory nerve cells (sensory neurons), which transmit information about sensations such as pain, temperature, and touch.
-These sensations are impaired in people with HSAN5.
+Hereditary sensory and autonomic neuropathy type V (HSAN5) is a condition that primarily affects the sensory nerve cells.
+These cells are impaired in people with HSAN5.

 The signs and symptoms of HSAN5 appear early, usually at birth or during infancy.
 People with HSAN5 lose the ability to feel pain, heat, and cold.
 Deep pain perception, the feeling of pain from injuries to bones, ligaments, or muscles, is especially affected in people with HSAN5.
 Because of the inability to feel deep pain, affected individuals suffer repeated severe injuries such as bone fractures and joint injuries that go unnoticed.
 Repeated trauma can lead to a condition called Charcot joints, in which the bones and tissue surrounding joints are destroyed.

 Type 5, congenital insensitivity to pain with partial anhidrosis, also manifests with congenital insensitivity to pain & anhidrosis.
 There is a selective absence of small myelinated fibers differentiating it from Type IV (CIPA).